zero-to-mastery/resources/MobileAppDevelopment.md

 - [Advanced Android in Kotlin](https://developer.android.com/courses/kotlin-android-advanced/overview): This course provides a series of codelabs that lead you through the advanced topics of building Android apps using Kotlin.
 - [Android Kotlin Fundamentals](https://developer.android.com/courses/kotlin-android-fundamentals/overview): In the course, you learn Android Kotlin programming concepts and build a variety of apps.
 - [Material Design](https://material.io/design): Documentation for designing Layout in android.It helps to build high quality experience for Android.Do you want to make a beautiful UI? ,Start here!
+- [Launch Mode](https://android.jlelse.eu/android-activity-launch-mode-e0df1aa72242): Instructions for Android OS which specifies how the activity should be launched.

 ## iOS
 - [Apple Doc](https://developer.apple.com/documentation/): Browse the latest developer documentation, including tutorials, sample code, articles, and API reference.